External Engagement Studio · MS Strategic Design & Management, Parsons · Spring 2025

 Together they cost under $2,700 a year.

-The system matches a staff development need against a trustee’s skills and Housing Works’ strategic priorities, then turns the match into a short, structured session: 45 minutes — a quick intro, a discussion, a hands-on sprint, and questions.
-Each session is recorded, summarized, and archived, so what’s taught stays with the team.
+The system matches a staff development need against a trustee’s skills and Housing Works’ strategic priorities, then turns the match into one structured 45-minute session.
+Every session is recorded, summarized, and archived: what’s taught stays with the team.
+Its share of the three-framework budget is $900 a year.

 Staff needTrustee skillStrategyWORKSHOP